-No person or entity shall hereafter construct, own, or operate any communication tower in excess of fifty feet (50') in height above the mean elevation of the ground
+- C. Telecommunication towers. - 1.
+Telecommunication towers 50 feet or greater are prohibited without a permit.
+No person or entity shall hereafter construct, own, or operate any telecommunication tower in excess of 50 feet in height above the mean elevation of the ground on which it is built, unless said person has obtained a building permit from the city.

-2. Towers on Government Land

-Towers located on property owned, leased, or otherwise controlled by the governing authority of any city, county, public school district, state, or by any agency of the United States of America, will be exempt from the remaining requirements of this Section if in compliance with the remaining provisions of this code and are no more than one hundred twenty feet (120') in height; provided that such exemption will only be available if a commercial lease or license authorizing such or tower has been approved by the applicable governing body.
-The tower owner shall file a permit application with the City of Broken Arrow for purposes of keeping a complete record of towers within the City and the permit shall be issued administratively.
-The City Council expressly finds that governmental controls through proprietary devices such as a commercial lease are an adequate substitute for governmental control through regulatory devices.

-3. Telecommunication Towers of Limited Height on Residential Land

-- a.
-No telecommunication tower shall be constructed in excess of fifty feet (50') in height above mean ground elevation on any property actually used for a single-family residential purpose, or any vacant land that is intended for residential use in the Comprehensive Plan (Level 1 and Level 2), or that actually has any "R" district classification and use. - b.
+- 2. Telecommunication towers on government land.
+Telecommunication towers located on property owned, leased, or otherwise controlled by the governing authority of any city, county, public school district, state, or by any agency of the United States of America, will be exempt from the remaining requirements of this section C if in compliance with the remaining provisions of this Code and are no more than 120 feet in height; provided that such exemption will only be available if a commercial lease or license authorizing such telecommunication tower has been approved by the applicable governing body.
+The telecommunication tower owner shall file a permit application with the city for purposes of keeping a complete record of telecommunication towers within the city and the permit shall be issued administratively.
+The city council expressly finds that governmental controls through proprietary devices such as a commercial lease are an adequate substitute for governmental control through regulatory devices. - 3.
+Telecommunication towers of limited height on residential land. - a.
+No telecommunication tower shall be constructed in excess of 50 feet in height above mean ground elevation on any property actually used for a single-family residential purpose, or any vacant land that is intended for residential use in the comprehensive plan (level 1 and level 2), or that actually has any "R" district classification and use. - b.
 Any telecommunication tower constructed as an accessory use on residentially zoned land that is developed and utilized for institutional purposes shall not be constructed in the front yard or within the minimum side yard requirements for the applicable zoning district.
-However, a camouflaged telecommunication tower that does not exceed one hundred feet (100') may be placed in the front yard if concealment of both the tower and the equipment structures are accomplished (e.g., a tower disguised as steeple or comparable building element at a site for a place of worship, or a flagpole design at a public school, or an obelisk at other institutions).
+However, a camouflaged telecommunication tower that does not exceed 100 feet may be placed in the front yard if concealment of both the telecommunication tower and the equipment structures are accomplished (e.g., a telecommunication tower disguised as steeple or comparable building element at a site for a place of worship, or a flagpole design at a public school, or an obelisk at other institutions). - 4.
+Application requirements. - a.
+Each applicant for a permit to build a telecommunication tower shall provide to the department of community development an inventory of all the existing and approved telecommunication towers or permits for other locations that are within one-half mile of the site applied for.

-4. Application Requirements

-- a.
-Each applicant for a permit to build a telecommunication tower shall provide to the Development Services Department an inventory of all the existing and approved telecommunication towers or permits for other locations that are within one-half mile of the site applied for.
 The inventory shall include specific information about the location, height, and design of each telecommunication tower. - b.
 If the telecommunication towers within the applicant's inventory have been designed for co-location, a description of the facilities and heights for the possibility of co-location shall be included within the inventory.
 Copies of the standard co-location lease shall also be provided, with appropriate blanks for physical dimensions and price, but including all standard terms and conditions.
-Said inventories and form contracts may be shared with other applicants applying for any approvals under this Ordinance; provided that the City does not warrant the accuracy of any such information shared with other applicants.
+Said inventories and form contracts may be shared with other applicants applying for any approvals under this section; provided that the city does not warrant the accuracy of any such information shared with other applicants. - c.
+The applicant for a permit shall also provide the description, identity, and contact for the backhaul network provider who will serve that site.

-- c.
-The applicant for a permit shall also provide the description, identity, and contact for the backhaul network provider who will serve that site. - d.
-Applicants for permits involving collocation shall specify in the application the features of the telecommunication tower that adapt it for collocation, such as the number and location of portholes for cables, the proposed ground footprint of multiple equipment sheds and cabinets, and related items. - e.
-The application shall also include elevations of all proposed shielding, screening, and the details of materials and color for the facility. - f.
-A nonrefundable fee as set forth in the Manual of Fees. shall accompany each application.

-5. Construction Standards